jamsocket/jamsocket/README.md

 ## `jamsocket backend terminate BACKENDS`

-Terminates a backend based on its backend name.
+Terminates one or more backends given the backend name(s).

 ```
 USAGE
   $ jamsocket backend terminate [BACKENDS]

 DESCRIPTION
-  Terminates a backend based on its backend name.
+  Terminates one or more backends given the backend name(s).

 ALIASES
   $ jamsocket terminate